With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 It's located at 1600 Pennsylvania Avenue.

-Uh it no more it President Obama just it's it's too much for anybody to keep up now.
+President Obama just, it's too much for anybody to keep up.

-I'm sure making excuses for Bush before and after 9-11, when the uh intelligence agencies were even more overloaded.
+I'm sure, making excuses for Bush before and after 9-11, when the intelligence agencies were even more overloaded.

-I'm sure you remember those stories where Bush was sympathized with so now I don't remember him either.
+I'm sure you remember those stories where Bush was sympathized with Cassandra.

-Uh we can't wait to hear the excuses when this bunch runs one-sixth of our economy when they take over the health care system.
+We can't wait to hear the excuses when this bunch runs one-sixth of our economy when they take over the healthcare system.

-If they think they're overloaded with a bureaucracy now, if they've got an inflow of information that that's too hard to put together, I mean for wait wait until they deal with health care.
+If they think they're overloaded with a bureaucracy now, if they've got an inflow of information that is too hard to put together, I mean, wait until they deal with healthcare.

-There's a story in the stack here today, the IRS.
+There's a story in the stack here today.

-And this is they put this out as a as a as a as a gold star for themselves.
+And they put this out as a gold star for themselves.

 They plan on answering 71% of telephone calls they get from citizens asking questions this taxpayer season.

-He called the IRS, he got sloughed off to a couple machines and automated answering services, then finally got to a live human being.
+He got sloughed off to a couple machines and automated answering services and finally got to a live human being.

-His total wait time was in the neighborhood of 15 minutes, just to the IRS to uh to find out uh an answer to a tax question, income tax uh uh form question.
+His total wait time was in the neighborhood of 15 minutes just to the IRS to find out an answer to a tax question, income tax form question.

 MSNBC cannot give this up.